JOIN THE TOP-RANKED, AACSB ACCREDITED MaineMBA FOR $20,370

 This fund shall provide scholarship aid for undergraduate and graduate students at the Maine Business School at the University of Maine.
 The Graduate School of Business, in consultation with the Office of Student Financial Aid, shall select the recipients.

 Established in 1985 through the benefit of his widow, Isabel H. Nauman.
 This fund shall provide scholarship assistance to worthy graduate and undergraduate students in Applied Economics or Business Administration who have financial need.
 Selection of the recipients shall be made for graduate business students by the Graduate School in consultation with the Office of Student Financial Aid.

 The Graduate School of Business offers multiple small scholarships available to full and part-time students in the MaineMBA or Certificate Programs.
 Interested students can apply via the online application.

 Up to 20 University of Maine graduate scholarships, which pay a year’s tuition, are available on a competitive basis to students enrolled in graduate programs.
 Scholarship recipients are required to register for nine hours of credit each semester.
 The Graduate School requests nominations from departments in early February.

 Guvenc G. Alpander Fund

-This fund shall be used to support graduate students in the Masters of Business Administration Program for scholarship awards, stipends, and books.
-This is awarded at the discretion of the MBA Director.
+This fund shall support graduate students in the Masters of Business Administration Program for scholarship awards, stipends, and books.
+This is awarded at the discretion of the Graduate School of Business.